 No taxpayer monies, or monies from other federal deposit insurance programs, are used to fund the NCUSIF.
 Credit unions pay a percentage of their deposits to build the fund.
 And, like other financial service providers, credit unions are regulated and audited either by state or federal agencies.

 When seeking comment from a credit union official, you will want to speak with the credit union president/CEO.
 At smaller credit unions, this person often holds the title of manager and may also serve in another capacity, such as treasurer.
 Credit union boards are led by a chairperson or president.

 Credit union CEOs/managers can usually be reached at the credit union office.
 Small credit unions may have limited office hours because the contact person may be a volunteer who works outside the credit union or only part-time in the credit union office.

 While they may have fewer services, small credit unions are just as important to members as larger cooperatives.
 In fact, the importance of smaller credit unions is even greater in areas that have been vacated by other financial institutions.
-Pennsylvania has five community development credit unions designed specifically to provide affordable financial services in low-income areas, and other credit unions that serve also low-income people.
+Pennsylvania has many community development credit unions designed specifically to provide affordable financial services in low-income areas, and other credit unions that serve also low-income people.